learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. Looks for a token in the request.
 If there isn't one, it replies with a HTTP 401 error response.
 1. Checks the token with the Kubernetes API for its validity.
 If it's invalid, it replies with a HTTP 403 response.
-1. Replies to the original request.
+1. Finally, when the token is valid, it replies to the original request.

 You can create the secret store with: